geoschem/HEMCO/.github/ISSUE_TEMPLATE/question-issue.md

 ---
 name: Ask a question about or report an issue with HEMCO
-description: Ask a question about or report an issue with HEMCO
+about: Use this form to ask a question about HEMCO or report a HEMCO issue
-body:
-  - type: markdown
 ---

 ### Name and Institution (Required)